saivishwak/CelerityJs/README.md

 yarn dev

 # Things to do
+    For celerityFiber
     - When state updates whole dom is updated again, need to only update the changed node and its children
     - Router mechanism for single use pages
     - Global state similar to redux

+    For snabbdom
+    - Need to rerender nested components in route change